conoro/low-code/co2-environmental-sensors/google_sheets_auth_on_tines.md

 14. **Share the Google Sheet(s) you want to access with your service account using the email noted above** - This is the step you are probably going to forget in the future.
 Try not to :-)

 ## Tines Setup
-The first time you do this requires several steps, but once again, for each new Story after that, it's incredibly easy.
+The first time you do this requires several steps, but for each new Story after that, it's incredibly easy.

 ### First Part: The JWT
 1. Sign into your Tines Account and select Credentials -> New
 2. Under “Type” chose “JWT”
 3. Enter a credential name like `Google Sheets JWT`
 4. Under “Algorithm” chose RSA256.
-5. Define the payload for our JWTas follows:
+5. Define the payload for our JWT as follows:

 ```json
 {